 From Australia, Melbourne

-If you are worried about why people don't want to join your organisation, then pick up the phone and TALK to them.
-Develop four (4) questions to ask, and don't waste either your or the other person's time with this.
-A short sharp conversation and end the call.
+If you are concerned about why people don't want to join your organization, then pick up the phone and TALK to them.
+Develop four questions to ask, and don't waste either your or the other person's time with this.
+A short, sharp conversation and end the call.
 Many people won't want to discuss it with you, so be prepared for that.
-Also be prepared to be told things I suspect YOU WON'T WANT TO HEAR.
+Also, be prepared to be told things that I suspect YOU WON'T WANT TO HEAR.

 From Australia, Melbourne